MGTheTrain/aws-s3-sample/README.md

 ### Precondition

-Either AWS can be utilized for deploying AWS S3 buckets or a localstack docker container can be utilized.
+Either AWS can be utilized for deploying AWS S3 buckets or a localstack docker container (**NOTE**: experiments on Windows 10 OS with Virtual Box enabled docker has failed) can be utilized.
 Therefore:

 ```bash
 cd localstack-demo